Voyent/voyent.notify.js/README.md

 <a name="clearNotificationQueue"></a>
 ##### clearNotificationQueue()
-Removes all notifications from the notification queue (including clearing the selected notification) and resets the queuePosition to -1. queuePosition to -1.
+Removes all notifications from the notification queue and resets the queuePosition to -1.
+queuePosition to -1.

 | Param             | Description                                                                            | Type    |